miloszmisiek/ci-p5-cutback/README.md

   - [GitHub](https://github.com/): used to host the website's source code.
   - [VSCode](https://code.visualstudio.com/): the IDE used to develop the website.
   - [Chrome DevTools](https://developer.chrome.com/docs/devtools/open/): was used to debug the website.
-  - [Font Awesome](https://fontawesome.com/): was used to create the icons used in the website.
+  - [Font Awesome](https://fontawesome.com/): was used to create the icons used on the website.
   - [Balsamiq](https://balsamiq.com/): was used to design wireframes during the design process.
   - [W3C Validator](https://validator.w3.org/): was used to validate HTML5 code for the website.
   - [W3C CSS validator](https://jigsaw.w3.org/css-validator/): was used to validate CSS code for the website.